 As you’re getting to know your learners, look for common interests that can pave the way for great conversations or even influence your curriculum design.
 Do you have a 1:1 math class with a learner who loves sci-fi movies as much as you do?
 Write a few story problems about your favorite characters!
 Or maybe you found out you have a classroom of kids who connect over a love of soccer – could you frame your Spanish lesson around the sport?
 Use mutual interests to “bring the fun” to class and add that personal touch to your instruction.

 3. Use Private Learner Notes to Guide Instruction

-If you teach multiple classes or are generating a lot of new sign ups, it can be difficult to remember the personal learner details that will help you build a strong relationship with each individual.
-Private learner notes are a great way to keep track of important information and allow you to create lesson plans based on individual needs.
+If you teach multiple classes or are generating a lot of new sign-ups, it can be difficult to remember the personal learner details that will help you build a strong relationship with each individual.
+Private learner notes (located under the Learners tab in your classroom) are a great way to keep track of important information and allow you to create lesson plans based on individual needs.
 Does Ariana do better with written, instead of verbal, instructions?
 Is Jose worried about his pet cat and could use a pick-me-up game in class?
 Did Taylor respond well to a certain behavior management technique?
 Tracking these learner traits will help you ensure that you’re delivering the best possible instruction and can make your class stand out from the crowd.

 4. Consider Learner Backgrounds